sofiayem/rtd-doc-tests/docs/source/basics.rst

 .. _two_approaches:

 * **Approach 1**: Data is processed by “miners” and recorded by "full" nodes.
-In this approach, the said data is available to all nodes, and decentralization here comes at the cost of low network throughput and high computation expenses.
+In this approach, a common ledger stores the said data and the ledger is maintained by all nodes.
+Decentralization here comes at the cost of low network throughput and high computation expenses.
 * **Approach 2**: Data is processed in a centralized way involving only a subset of nodes.
-This approach offers higher throughput rates but involves the network transferring potentially large objects and raises questions regarding centralization.
+This approach offers higher throughput rates but requires the network to transfer potentially large objects and raises questions regarding centralization.

 Insolar extends the latter approach by introducing the benefits of the former via its omni-scaling feature.